adisa404/react-node-mongodb/my-app/README.md

 if we pass a query string in the url we can get the params from the location object but in order to access them easily we can use the plugin npm i query-string

+### Redirect

+for the redirect to work we need

+- a registered route
+- a redirect component